bsatroop53/bsatroop53.com/index.md

 There are plans to have a centennial celebration Memorial Day Weekend, 2024.
 Stay tuned to this website for details.
 There is also a Centennial Celebration [Facebook Page](https://www.facebook.com/profile.php?id=61550093638626) as well.

+@if( false )
+{
-## Christmas Tree Sales
+@:## Christmas Tree Sales

-If you're here looking for information about Troop 53's annual Christmas tree sale, please go to the Maple Hill Trees website: [www.maplehilltrees.com](http://www.maplehilltrees.com/).
+@:If you're here looking for information about Troop 53's annual Christmas tree sale, please go to the Maple Hill Trees website: [www.maplehilltrees.com](http://www.maplehilltrees.com/).
+}